electron-utils/electron-drag-drop/docs/droppable.md

 # Module: droppable (renderer process)

-This module needs to addon to an HTMLElmement to make it work.
+Addon this module to an exists HTMLElmement or assign it to the prototype of a CustomElement.

-Here is an example:
+Addon to an exists HTMLElmement:

 ```html
 <body>